Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates

+In this work, we unveil a third scenario, the one in which the density modulations move relative to the laboratory frame, with no net mass transport at the coarse-grained (hydrodynamic) level, as illustrated in Fig.~\ref{fig:scenarios}(b1).
+This relative motion renders the configuration physically distinct from the two previously discussed cases.
+Here, the relevant constrained quantity is the \textit{canonical} momentum, which, unlike the kinetic momentum, commutes with the spin-orbit Hamiltonian~\cite{Ozawa2013}.

-The motion of density fringes relative to stationary Raman lasers is well understood in the low-velocity limit, where it corresponds to the crystal Goldstone mode of the stripe phase and can be excited by releasing a weak spin perturbation~\cite{Geier2021,Geier2023}.
-The goal of this work is to systematically investigate the properties of traveling stripe configurations beyond this regime.
-We show that at finite momentum the moving stripes develop asymmetric density profiles in the two spin components.
-Moreover, they display finite spin polarization as well as reduced contrast and higher energy compared to stationary stripes, effects that intensify with increasing momentum.
-Eventually, the fringes disappear, and the system undergoes a transition to a uniform plane-wave condensate.
+The traveling stripe patterns that fall within this third scenario can be understood as a generalization of the notion of an imbalanced BEC mixture to the context of spin-orbit coupling, where the relevant degrees of freedom are dressed spin states rather than bare spin components.
+Specifically, they emerge in the presence of a population imbalance between the two dressed spins entering the condensate order parameter, that is, the two degenerate minima of the single-particle dispersion.
+This imbalance, quantified by a dimensionless variable $-1 \leq \px \leq 1$ [see Eqs.~\eqref{eq:soc_stripe_spin_2h} and~\eqref{eq:soc_stripe_pop_imb} below for a more precise definition], leads to the appearance of a chemical potential difference between the two states, which, in turn, drives the density fringes to move at a constant velocity.
+Traveling stripes are therefore intermediate structures that smoothly interpolate between the stationary stripe phase, i.e., a balanced mixture of two dressed spin states ($\px = 0$), and the uniform plane-wave phase corresponding to a fully polarized configuration in dressed spin ($\px = \pm 1$).
+For infinitesimal $\px$ the fringe motion corresponds to the crystal Goldstone mode of the stripe phase and can be excited by releasing a weak spin perturbation~\cite{Geier2021,Geier2023}.
+The goal of this work is to systematically study traveling stripe configurations beyond the low-$\px$ regime and highlight their distinctive properties.
+We find that moving stripes have higher energy and reduced contrast compared to stationary stripes.
+In addition, they exhibit asymmetric density profiles in the two bare spin components and finite bare spin polarization.
+All these effects intensify with increasing population imbalance $\px$, till the fringes disappear and the system turns into a uniform plane-wave condensate.